olcf/olcf-user-docs/systems/summit_user_guide.rst

 +----------------------------------------+------------------------------------------------+------------------------------------------------+

-You could observe that with Spectral library there is no reason to explicitly ask for the data to be copied to GPFS as it is done automatically through the spectral_wait.py script.
-Also a a log file called spectral.log will be created with information on the files that were copied.
+When the Spectral library is not used, any output data produced has to be copied back from NVMe.
+You can observe that with the Spectral library there is no reason to explicitly ask for the data to be copied to GPFS as it is done automatically through the spectral_wait.py script.
+Also a log file called spectral.log will be created with information on the files that were copied.

 .. _software: